sygmaprotocol/sygma-relayer-deployment/README.md

 - **SYG_RELAYER_MPCCONFIG_KEYSHAREPATH**

     Example: `/mount/r1.keyshare` - path to the file that will contain MPC private key share.
-Should be unique per relayer. (eg /mount/r1.keyshare, /mount/r2.keyshare, /mount/r3.keyshare, etc)
+Should be unique per relayer. (eg /mount/r1.keyshare, /mount/r2.keyshare, /mount/r3.keyshare, etc).
+Should be persistent filesystem.

+### Log Configuration
+Log configuration in `ecs` directory [here](https://github.com/sygmaprotocol/sygma-relayer-deployment/blob/main/ecs/task_definition_STAGE_EXT.j2#L83).<br>
+We use Datadog Log management and is configured [here](https://github.com/sygmaprotocol/sygma-relayer-deployment/blob/main/ecs/task_definition_STAGE_EXT.j2#L110). <br>
+Set your Datadog API Key [here](https://github.com/sygmaprotocol/sygma-relayer-deployment/blob/main/ecs/task_definition_STAGE_EXT.j2#L98)

+### Run the deployment
+After configuration is done, the current pipeline will run on every **push to the main branch**.
+Make sure to grant all necessary permissions to the pipeline, either using IAM Roles or Environment Variables.

+### Confirm
+Go to the logs.
+In current setup logs by default are recording by CloudWatch You should see something like
+`Processing 0 deposit events in blocks: 3422205 to 3422209` - this is the log that parses the blocks in search of bridging events.
+That means that relayer is up and listening.
+Also `"message":"Relayer not part of MPC.
+Waiting for refresh event..."` that means that your relayer is not prt of MPC group!
+Hence mve to the next section to proceed!

 ### Launching a relayer to existing MPC set

-After all the configuration parameters above are set we need to add your Relayer(s) to the Sygma MPC network by updating the network topology.
+After all the configuration parameters above are set and your Relayer is running your Relayer(s) need to be added to the Sygma MPC network by updating the network topology.

 Provide the Sygma team with the next params so we update the topology map: